 Knowing how to properly express the past tense of the word swim can be a bit confusing.
 In some cases, swam is the correct option, while swum is the proper choice in others.
 Discover what you need to know in order to make an informed selection between swam vs. swum in both written and spoken communication, as well as what to avoid.

-Swam vs. Swum: Quick Grammar Rules
+Swim, Swam and Swum: Quick Grammar Rules to Get It Right

 Conjugating Swim: An Irregular Verb